-with Quick-Start enabled Linux endpoints.
+Our implementation of Quick-Start is fully working and has already been used in simple network topologies with Quick-Start enabled Linux computers [8], [9].
 To the best of our knowledge, this is the first comprehensive implementation of Quick-Start on a network processor platform.
-For XCP we implemented only the fast path functions so far, since these are sufficient to compare the performance of the routers.
-Neither implementation requires any additional (expensive) DRAM operations compared to the standard router.
-Neither keeps perflow state.
-For further implementation details refer to [13].
+For XCP we implemented only the fast path functions, since these are sufficient to compare the performance of the routers.
+Neither implementation requires any additional (expensive) DRAM operations compared to the standard router and they do not keep any per-flow state.
+Further implementation details can be found in [19].